 In October 18 NTS prices dropped significantly, therefore WWU’s allowance was higher than our actual cost.
 This will be a reduction to revenue in 20/21 through the cost true up mechanism (£14m) and 21/22 (£24m under current regime).

-Insert from WWU and Cadent 08/04

 WWU and Cadent provided an explanation of the impact of interest on the cash flow differences because of the two year lag when adjusting their charging revenues.

 The initial view from Cadent and W&W Utilities is given below.